In Italian, there is a color named Terra

 Pressum.
 In English it is “Raw Sienna Earth”The highly

-know, uh…sorta brown”.
-It is toxic; that is, if you eat
+uh…sorta brown”.
+It is toxic; that is, if you eat the

-be true of many other colors of paint, as well.)
-If you
+true of many other colors of paint, as well.)
+If you paint

 eyebrows than if you go with Naples yellow (something like

-ochre) or chrome yellow (something like chrome) or spincervino yellow (something like the
+ochre) or chrome yellow (something like chrome) or spincervino yellow (like the color of the

-green!
-Indeed, if you paint your house to make it resemble
+If you paint your house to make it resemble a bladder and

-a bladder and you live next door to me, you and my
+you live next door to me, you and my spray-paint cans are

 Why should I care?
 I’m